Esri/palladio/doc/build.md

 * Windows: Visual Studio 2017 (MSVC 14.1)

 ### Required Build Dependencies
-* Installation of Houdini 16.5 or later (see https://sidefx.com/download)
+* Installation of Houdini 17.0 or later (see https://sidefx.com/download)

 The following will be automatically fetched via the bootstrap steps below:
 * [Esri CityEngine SDK](https://github.com/Esri/esri-cityengine-sdk)
 * SideFX Houdini HDK
-* Boost (only for Houdini older than 17.0)

 ## Build Instructions

-Default is Houdini 17.5.
+Default is Houdini 18.0.
 See below how to build for different Houdini versions.

 ### Bootstrap